 What’s In The Bunk?
+Weather causes mycotoxins in corn, silage

 In samples submitted to Alltech's 37+ mycotoxin analytical services laboratory between Sept.
 1 and Nov.
 1, tests showed grains contained several different mycotoxins including DON, fusaric acid and fumonisin.
 Forages including corn silage, barlage and haylage also contained DON, fusaric acid, T-2 and fumonisin.

-"Mycotoxins like these can have a negative impact on feed intake, gut health and immune response," said Hawkins.
-Horses and swine, in particular, are highly sensitive to these toxins.

-It's a common misconception that preservatives such as propionic acid will eliminate molds; however, adding mold inhibitors to drying corn will only stop more mold from growing but will not get rid of the mycotoxins already present in the feedstuffs.
+It's a common misconception that preservatives such as propionic acid will eliminate molds; however, adding mold inhibitors to drying corn will stop more mold from growing but will not get rid of the mycotoxins already present in the feedstuffs.

-Producers can consider using a binder, such as sodium bentonite, zeolite and calcium aluminosilicate, to reduce the bio-availability of mycotoxins and increase excretion in the feces.
+Producers can consider using a binder, such as sodium bentonite, zeolite and calcium alumino-silicate,to reduce the bio-availability of mycotoxins and increase excretion in the feces.

 To learn more about mycotoxins and managing silage piles to minimize mold growth through the winter months, tune into Alltech's upcoming webinar where hawkins will review the 2017 Alltech Harvest Analysis results for the U.S. The webinar will take place on Dec.
 14, 2017 at 10 a.m.
 ET.
 Additional information can be found at knowmycotoxins.com.